bthnorhan/vodafone-case-study/README.md

 # Vodafone Case Study

-This project implements the web app for HepsiBurada Case Study.
+This project implements the web app for Vodafone Case Study.
 I chose to use Context Api for global state managemen and I used raw data from assets folder.

 ## Run Locally